Interoperable-data/automate-va/docs/ERADIS/CERTIFICATES.md

 #### The (public) Object of Assessment

 The legal subject of the certificates can be documented using links to instances of ERALEX/ELI.
-Details are [here](../ERALEX/LEGISLATION.md).
+Details are [in the legislations document](../ERALEX/LEGISLATION.md).

 | Property      |                          Data | Datatype/ObjectProperty                                   | dataset @ ERA |
 | :------------ | ----------------------------: | :-------------------------------------------------------- | :-----------: |